How Mortgage Underwriters Qualify Income When Underwriting Borrower

 Lender Overlays And How Mortgage Underwriters Qualify Income

-- Overlays are mortgage guidelines that are above and beyond those of mortgage guidelines imposed by FHA, VA, USDA, Fannie Mae, and Freddie Mac
+Overlays are mortgage guidelines that are above and beyond those of mortgage guidelines imposed by FHA, VA, USDA, Fannie Mae, and Freddie Mac.
+Lender overlays are lenders’ own rules that override Fannie Mae and FHA lending guidelines.
+Borrowers need to choose a lender that has no lender overlays on this issue if the lender they are consulting with has overlays on gaps in employment.

 Borrowers who need to qualify for a mortgage with a direct lender with no mortgage overlays on government and conventional loans can contact Gustan Cho Associates at 262-716-8151 or text us for a faster response.
 Or email us at [email protected] The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.